DaljitBhalla/Departmental-WebSite/README.md

 # Departmental-WebSite
+WebSite page of IT department NIT Jalandhar (Devolped in Java Server Pages ).
+This Project was devolped in order to be hosted on the college website of National Institute of Technology , Jalandhar Project Guide: Dr. Renu Dhir (HOD, Dept of C.S.E.)

-WebSite page of IT department NIT Jalandhar (Devolped in Java Server Pages ) Copy all files /codes into webpages folder of JAVAWeb applications project NetbeansIDE student login facility also available
+Copy all files /codes into webpages folder of JAVAWeb applications project NetbeansIDE student login facility also available

 ![Alt text](https://github.com/DaljitBhalla/Departmental-WebSite/blob/master/screenshots/Screenshot%20(20).png "Optional title")